ecmwf/earthkit-data/docs/guide/sources.rst

   Other keys:

     Other keys can be used to store additional metadata.
-They are not used by the field functionalities.

   Further examples: